 Edited excerpts from an interview:

-Your current book, The Mughal Feast, is called transcreation.
+Your current book, The Mughal Feast, is called Transcreation.
 Why so?

-What makes this e-book special?
+What makes this ebook special?

 Which recipes did you recreate?
 Are they smooth to comply with?